nikneym/lini.lua/README.md

 # lini.lua
-A lightweight lua INI parser with tables.<br />
+The lightweight lua INI parser with tables.<br />
 *This project is forked from https://github.com/Dynodzzo/Lua_INI_Parser.*

 # Usage